lgh06/web-page-monitor/README.md

 A toy based on puppeteer, mainly.
 Work in Progress.
-Puppeteer will be controlled by user defined JS, texted / inputted in browser.
+~~Puppeteer will be controlled by user defined JS, texted / inputted in browser.~~ Will do this in future.
 Not released a minimal version yet.
 Github source code : [Link](https://github.com/lgh06/web-page-monitor)